 IFRE Volunteers has served over 22,000 happy volunteers since 2006 and for good reasons: they’re the best!
 With a catalogue of experiences, IFRE has grown to offer its volunteers the cheapest and most valuable volunteer program opportunities in Costa Rica.
 Thousands of reviews online tout their reputability and all applaud the amazingly attentive and educated staff.
 With IFRE, you will undoubtedly experience an exceptional program abroad.

-If you’re interested in volunteering in Guatemala or have questions you’d like to ask, follow the link below for more information.
+If you’re interested in volunteering in Costa Rica or have questions you’d like to ask, follow the link below for more information.

 Aid with turtle conservation efforts, work with children in San Jose, administer wildlife protection services and Natuwa and much more when volunteering in Costa Rica.
 Read through the list of opportunities below to decide which program best suits your interests!